V4Fire/Client/src/core/component/functional/README.md

    < bLink v-func = false
    ```

-## How to update a functional component template?
+## How to update the template of a functional component?

+Ideally, it is necessary to avoid such situations.
+After all, if you want to update the template of a component when its state changes,
+it means you need a regular component instead of a functional one.
-It is better to avoid such situations, because if you need to update a template, then you need a regular component.
+However, if you do need to update the template of a functional component,
-However, you can do this using one of the suggested techniques.
+there are several standard ways to accomplish this.

 ### Using modifiers

-This technique will not allow you to physically change the template, but only add or remove one or
+This approach allows you to manipulate the template by adding or
-another CSS class that is associated with the component root node.
-However, this is an extremely powerful API,
+removing CSS classes associated with the root node of the component.
+While it doesn't enable direct modification of the template itself,
-which is enough for 80% of the cases.
+it is an incredibly powerful API that covers 80% of use cases.

 __b-link/b-link.ts__